COREmanager Documentation

 print "<?xml version=\"1.0\" encoding=\"UTF-8\"?>\n<doc/>\n";

-3. Set permissions on the file handler:
+3. Set permissions on the file processing module:

 chmod 750 /usr/local/mgr5/addon/samba.pl